UTSDataArena/examples/pipelines/documentation/usage.rst

 Developer Settings
 ------------------

-The `DAEventHandler.py` has several parameters, which further tune the behaviour.
+The handler object has several parameters, which further tune the behaviour.
 `__init__` contains the following parameters:

 * Sensitivity tuning of Mouse and Space Navigator